gnolang/gno/docs/explanation/gno-tooling/cli/gnokey.md

 | `args`    | String | An argument of the function being called.
 Can be used multiple times in a single `call` command to accommodate possible multiple function arguments. |

 :::info
 Currently, only primitive types are supported as `-args` parameters.
+This limitation will be addressed in the future.
-A workaround for this currently is to pass arguments as a delimited string, and parse them within the Realm.
+Alternatively, see how `maketx run` works.
 :::

 ### `send`